zackbradys/kit-ernetes/README.md

 ### *So what does that mean?*

-At a basic level, kit-ernetes is a five node kuberenetes cluster.
+At a basic level, kiternetes is a five node kuberenetes cluster.

-At a complex level, kit-ernetes is a
+At a complex level, kiternetes is a

 ## Architecture